 Fairfax County DTA’s Real Estate Division

-By clicking on the “Sales” tab to the top left-hand side of the screen, we can access more information about the property’s transaction history.
+Furthermore, if you click on the “Sales” tab near the top left-hand side of the screen, you will access additional information about the property’s transaction history.

 The “Values” tab provides a history of the property’s assessed value.